ctaverna/ctaverna.github.io/docs/_aws-study-guide/security-identity-compliance/secrets.md

       The encrypted fields of the returned results can be decrypted by your local application for presentation.

-#### Option 2: You Control the Encryption Method AWS provides the KMI Storage Component, and You Provide the KMI Management Layer
+#### Option 2
+- **You Control the Encryption Method**
+- **AWS provides the KMI Storage Component**
+- **You Provide the KMI Management Layer**

 Similar to option 1, but the keys are stored in an AWS CloudHSM appliance rather than in a key storage system that you manage on-premises.

+#### Option 3
-#### Option 3: AWS Controls the Encryption Method and the Entire KMI&#x20;
+- **AWS Controls the Encryption Method and the Entire KMI**

 AWS provides server-side encryption of your data, transparently managing the encryption method and keys.

-* **S3** - There are 3 ways:
+- **S3** - There are 3 ways:
-  * **Server-side encryption:** Each object is encrypted with a unique data key.
+  - **Server-side encryption:** Each object is encrypted with a unique data key.
 As an additional safeguard, this key is encrypted with a periodically rotated master key managed by Amazon S3.
 Amazon S3 server-side encryption uses 256-bit Advanced Encryption Standard (AES) keys for both object and master keys.\
   No additional cost beyond what you pay for using Amazon S3.

-  * **Server-side encryption using customer-provided keys:** After the object is encrypted, the encryption key is deleted.
+  - **Server-side encryption using customer-provided keys:** After the object is encrypted, the encryption key is deleted.
 When you retrieve this object from Amazon S3, you must provide the same encryption key in your request.
 Amazon S3 verifies that the encryption key matches, decrypts the object, and returns the object to you.\
   No additional cost beyond what you pay for using Amazon S3.

-  *   **Server-side encryption using AWS KMS:** You can encrypt your data in Amazon S3 by defining a _KMS master key_ within your account.
+  - **Server-side encryption using AWS KMS:** You can encrypt your data in Amazon S3 by defining a _KMS master key_ within your account.
 This master key is used to encrypt the unique _object key_ (referred to as a _data key_) that ultimately encrypts your object.\
       When you upload your object:\
       \- A request is sent to KMS to create an object key.\
       \- KMS generates this object key and encrypts it using the master key
       \- KMS returns this encrypted object key along with the plaintext object key to S3\
       \- S3 web server encrypts your object using the plaintext object key, stores the now encrypted object (with the encrypted object key), and deletes the plaintext object key from memory.\
       To retrieve this encrypted object\